 The London factor

-Five of the top six most expensive pies are in the capital.
 West Ham, Arsenal, Fulham, Chelsea, and Crystal Palace's pricey pies have not pleased travelling away fans so far this season.
 West Ham fans who enjoy embarking on this matchday tradition will feel hard done by as they have to pay £5 for a pie, which is the most expensive in the league.

 Value at Spurs

 Much has been made about the pristine quality of Tottenham Hotspur’s new stadium since it was opened in 2019.
-To compliment the stadium’s groundbreaking infrastructure is a reasonably priced pie, especially when compared to the rest of the Premier League.
+To complement the stadium’s groundbreaking infrastructure is a reasonably priced pie, especially when compared to the rest of the Premier League.

 Tottenham’s pie costs £4, which is the ninth most expensive in the league and given their stadium’s reputation as one of the world’s best, Spurs fans will feel like they’re getting a good deal.
 It is the joint cheapest pie in London, alongside Brentford.